broxus/locklift-deploy/README.md

 export default async () => {
    await locklift.deployments.createAccounts([
               {
-                 accountName: "Deployer", // custom account name, this name will be used for getting access to the account
+                 deploymentName: "Deployer", // custom account name, this name will be used for getting access to the account
                  signerId: "0", // locklift.keystore.getSigner("0") <- this is id for getting access to the particular signer
                  accountSettings: {
                     type: WalletTypes.EverWallet,